Episode 29 (Twin Peaks): The Secret History of Twin Peaks

-The 2016 tie-in book for the 2017 relaunch of the series elaborates on some of the events that transpire in "Beyond Life and Death."
+Mark Frost's 2016 tie-in book for the 2017 relaunch of the series elaborates on some of the events that transpire in "Beyond Life and Death."
 The book takes the form of a dossier that has been compiled by an initially unidentified former resident of Twin Peaks.
 It is revealed in The Secret History of Twin Peaks that Audrey Horne survived the bomb blast at the bank, but that both Pete Martell and Andrew Packard died.
 We also learn that Benjamin Horne survived his run in with Doc Hayward and later purchased all of Catherine Martell's land in Twin Peaks retaining his stranglehold on the town.
 Catherine later became a recluse.

 Agent Cooper's fate is elaborated on slightly when it is revealed that the dossier was compiled by Major Garland Briggs, who, after the immediate events of the finale, discovered that Cooper was the "key" to unlocking the mystery of Project Blue Book and the Black Lodge.
 Upon hearing that Cooper was resting at the Great Northern following his experience in the Lodge, Briggs requested that Cooper join him at his house to discuss his experiences.
 Later that evening Cooper joined Briggs at the family house, but what happened at the house is not specified.
 Major Briggs's final entry in the dossier states that Cooper left the house later that evening and that Briggs realized that something was wrong with him; he then writes that he realized what he had to do and signed off with the message "M*A*Y*D*A*Y".
 It is here that the dossier ends.

+Twin Peaks: The Final Dossier

+Mark Frost's 2017 tie-in book reveals further information about the fates of the Twin Peaks characters, including the revelation that Annie Blackburn remained catatonic but every year, on the anniversary of her kidnapping, at exactly 8:38 in the morning, she would only say "I'm fine" (her response to the question "How's Annie?" that ended the original television series).